aodoming/AlphabetSoup_ADominguez/README.md

 1) How many neurons and layers did you select for your neural network model?
 Why?

-Prior to optimizing model, the model was using 8 and 5 neurons for hidden_nodes_layer1 and hidden_nodes_layer2
+Prior to optimizing model, the model was using 8 and 5 neurons for hidden_nodes_layer1 and hidden_nodes_layer2 respectively because there were 8 feature columns and so as to not overfit the model.
+There were also 2 hidden layers used, along with the relu activation function.